 The first year of marriage is when both partners get to know each other better and get used to each other’s habits, tastes, and preferences.
 To some extent, a previous passion in the relationship is lost.
 Many couples can conclude that this is due to love fading.
 But it is not so.
 Newlyweds move from passionate feelings to a calm, steady, warm relationship.

-However, on the other hand, young spouses face everyday conflicts related to routine and the distribution of household responsibilities.
-This is the period when sweethearts find differences between each other.
+However, on the other hand, young spouses face everyday conflicts related to routine and the distribution of household responsibilities. t is the period when sweethearts find differences between each other.
 A natural desire to change the partner arises.

 In some cases, the crisis of the first year is complicated by the birth of a child.
 In this case, partners have to cope with the role of newlyweds and young parents at the same time.

 We often require paying more attention to ourselves.
 It is because a person unconsciously sees a parent in their partner; they expect warmth and care from him.
 But not always will your spouse agree with such a role, which is another reason for conflicts.